Local Purity Distillation in Quantum Systems: Exploring the Complementarity Between Purity and Entanglement: SDP lower bound on geometric entanglement

 An important family of states for which the evaluation of entanglement measures is notoriously difficult are PPT entangled states.
 Important examples in this context are the $2 \times 4$ states~\cite{HORODECKI1997333}

 which are PPT entangled in the range $0 < a < 1$.
 Solid curve in Fig.~\ref{fig:BE3} shows the lower bound from Eq.~(\ref{eq:EgLowerBound-1}).
 An upper bound on the geometric entanglement of mixed states can be obtained using the methods described in~\cite{PhysRevA.84.022323}.
 We have evaluated the upper bound for $a=n/100$, with the integer $n$ ranging from 0 to 100.
 The result is shown as dots in Fig.~\ref{fig:BE3}.
 The gap between the upper and the lower bound is shown in Fig.~\ref{fig:BE2}.
 The numerical gap $\Delta E_g$ is never larger than $4\times10^{-7}$, and the average gap is approximately $\overline{\Delta E_{g}}\approx1.2\times10^{-8}$.
+In Fig.~\ref{fig:BE4} we also show the relative numerical gap $\Delta E_g/E_g$.
+In the vicinity of separable states, i.e., for $a=0.001$ and $a=0.999$ we further obtained $\Delta E_g/E_g = 0.06$ and $\Delta E_g/E_g = -2$, respectively.
+These values are not shown in Fig.~\ref{fig:BE4}.

-\subsection{Evaluating geometric entanglement for multipartite pure states}
+\section{Evaluating geometric entanglement for multipartite pure states}

 We note that the evaluation of $F_{\max}$ can also be used to evaluate the geometric entanglement for multipartite pure states.
 We will now discuss this explicitly for 3 and 4 parties.
+These results follow directly from~\cite{PhysRevA.77.062317}, and we present them here for completeness.

 In more detail, for a 3-partite pure state $\ket{\psi}^{ABC}$ it holds that

 where $\rho^{XY}$ denote the reduced states of $\ket{\psi}$.
 This directly implies that the SDP for evaluating $F_{\max}$ in bipartite states can be used to evaluate $E_g$ for tripartite pure states.
 For $d_Ad_B \leq 6$ it is possible do evaluate $F_{\max}$ via SDP, which means that $E_g$ is also feasible via SDP in all such cases.